seancvr/fingerprint_detection/README.md

 ## Can it be detected?

 The next step was to figure out how to detect the execution of a single browser API using a Chrome extension content script.
-After doing some research on the Brave browser, which has some built-in [fingerprint protection features](https://github.com/brave/brave-browser/wiki/Fingerprinting-Protections), I found that the method they use for blocking and spoofing involves modifying APIs.
+After doing some research on the Brave browser, which has some built-in [fingerprint protection features](https://github.com/brave/brave-browser/wiki/Fingerprinting-Protections), I found that the method they use for blocking and spoofing involves modifying browser APIs.

 ```
 "Brave includes two types of fingerprinting protections, (i) blocking, removing or modifying APIs, to make Brave instances look as similar as possible"